cirodrig/function-datastructures/README.md

 As practice, implement the functions in `Set.hs` whose bodies are undefined.
 Recall that an indicator function represents a statement of the form "The set contains a given integer, n, if ...";
-several of the functions boil down to defining an indicator function that completes this statement appropriately.
+several of the functions boil down to completing the statement and translating it to an indicator function.

 Property checks for testing your implementation are in `CheckSet.hs`.
 To check your implementation, run